 One of the Rhode Island Historical Society’s most requested private walking tours will welcome a wider audience for one day only on Saturday, June 24, 11am, starting at the John Brown House Museum.

-What: Crafting May Day Baskets at the John Brown House Museum!
-When: Saturday, May 13, 9:00-10:00am Mornings at the Museum will be held on the second Saturday of every month from April to August (April 8, May 13, June 10, July 8,…
+What: Learning Quill and Ink Writing at the John Brown House Museum!
+When: Saturday, July 8th, 9:00-10:00am Mornings at the Museum will be held on the second Saturday of every month from April to August (April 8, May 13, June 10, July 8,…

 On April 27, the Rhode Island Historical Society’s “After Dark at the Museum” will give visitors the rare opportunity to tour the John Brown House Museum by (battery-operated!) candlelight and discover what went on during private evenings – and late nights – at home in the 18th century.